tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_status_reports.md

 Sending these emails (which might go to hundreds of people depending on the email lists) is usually something that makes writers feel uncomfortable.
 You might feel like you're tooting your own horn, and most writers, often somewhat introverted, tend to prefer not to call attention to themselves.
 Many writers like to stay in the shadows.

-This attitude &mdash; staying in the shadows &mdash; is an attitude to avoid.
+Staying in the shadows is an approach to avoid if you want to get ahead at work.
 As a blogger, I often feel uncomfortable sharing posts on Twitter, Linkedin, and in a newsletter.
-Every couple of weeks, I'm basically shouting "Hey, look at what I wrote here.
-Read my thoughts.
+Every couple of weeks, I'm basically saying "Hey, look at what I wrote here!
+Read my thoughts!
 See what *I* have to say."
 This isn't my nature.
 I'm not overtly charismatic, extroverted, social, or prone to transparency.
 At a party, I don't naturally introduce myself to strangers or jump into the middle of conversations.
-But if you fail to promote your team in reports like this, your team will suffer from invisibility, reduced status, and marginalization.
+But if you fail to promote your team in reports like this at work, your team will suffer from invisibility, reduced status, and marginalization (to a degree, anyway).

-Tech writers have been complaining about being marginalized in the workplace for years.
+I've written previously about this topic, as these themes have characterized the tech writing profession for years.
 See these posts for elaboration on this topic:

 * [Guest post: Why are technical writers often treated as such an unimportant part of a company?](/blog/why-technical-writers-treated-as-unimportant/)
 * [Value arguments for docs and tech comm](/2017/12/28/value-of-tech-comm-in-company-part1/)
 * [Reflecting seven years later about why we were laid off](/blog/reflecting-seven-years-later-about-layoff-intro/)

 Can sending monthly doc reports fix the devaluation of the tech writer role?
 Maybe not, but this is certainly a way to help address visibility.
-The formula for visibility and recognition on the web is more or less the same as within an enterprise: write and promote, write and promote, write and promote, ad infinitum.
+The formula for visibility and recognition on the web with blogging is more or less the same as within an enterprise: write and promote, write and promote, write and promote, and so on.

 Also, know that business leaders like to read these reports because they usually try to gather input and data from many different groups under their leadership to inform their decision-making.
 Especially if your upper leaders don't understand documentation (because they're in another business role), these reports can help educate and inform them.
 It's a way to influence up.

 ## A time for self-reflection on your docs

 Another important aspect of writing these reports is the time and space they give you for reflection, planning, strategizing, course correction, and more.
 Without the report, when do you review these things?
 When do you look at metrics?
 When do you take stock of what everyone on the team is publishing, and how your work aligns with the upcoming roadmap?
 When do you look to see if the doc-related tickets are increasing or decreasing?
 When do you assess how you're doing with your doc strategies?
 Creating the report benefits you as much as anyone else.
+(Same as with writing blog posts &mdash; these posts help me refine my thoughts and perspectives more than they might help anyone else.)

-Even if you create a lengthy report that few read, that's okay.
+So even if you create a lengthy report that few read, that's okay.
 The report is for you as much as anyone else.

 ## Outcomes of regularly sending status reports